vitessio/website/content/en/docs/20.0/reference/features/vtgate-buffering.md

 operation.
 Examples of various edge cases can be found in [Buffering Scenarios](../../../user-guides/configuration-advanced/buffering-scenarios/).

+{{< warning >}}
+The buffering feature is not guaranteed to eliminate errors sent to the application, but rather reduce them or make them less frequent.
+The application should still endeavor to handle errors appropriately if/when they occur (e.g. unplanned outages, planned failovers, VReplication migrations, etc.)
+{{< /warning >}}

 ## VTGate flags to enable buffering

 First, let us cover the flags that need to be set in VTGate to enable